digitallyinduced/ihp/Guide/getting-started.markdown

-# Getting Started With Interactive Lambda
+# Getting Started With Turbo Haskell
-Interactive Lambda is a full stack framework focused on rapid application development while striving for robust code quality.
+Turbo Haskell is a full stack framework focused on rapid application development while striving for robust code quality.

 This guide covers everything you need to ship software with interactive lambda.